How to wear 1950s clothing in Autumn!

 Photography: Gregory Michael King

 Below are a few examples of how women dressed in Autumn in the 1950s.

 “The ‘costume look’ has developed into a strong fashion idea for fall and winter.
-The news is in the mismated fabrics and colors used in this year’s go-togethers.
-Highly-textured (and often noisily patterned) coats and jackets are sold frankly as suits with solid color dresses or skirts.
+The news is in the mismated fabrics and colours used in this year’s go-togethers.
+Highly-textured (and often noisily patterned) coats and jackets are sold frankly as suits with solid colour dresses or skirts.
 Wool capes or stoles teamed with evening dresses made other texture combinations.
-Brilliant colors, so popular in this year’s town suits and coats, added still another mismatched note. (…)
+Brilliant colours, so popular in this year’s town suits and coats, added still another mismatched note. (…)